Labour History in Abbotsford Logo

 Immigration Rules Change

-The Canadian government changed the rules so South Asian immigrants could apply to bring their wives and children to Canada.
+The Canadian government changed the rules so Asian immigrants could apply to bring their wives and children to Canada.
 Before this, many men in Abbotsford worked for years without seeing their families.
 Even after the rule change, it often took a long time for families to reunite.

 1920